learn-co-curriculum/react-hooks-redux-dispatch-with-events/README.md

   event listeners.
 * The redux flow.

+Use `js/reducer.js` to follow along.
+The file is already set up in `index.html`, so if you run `open index.html`, any code in `js/reducer.js` will execute.

 ## Application Goal

 We have built out most of the redux pattern.
 Don't worry, we'll review it.